sebsuenkler/story-generator/README.md

     *   Generated stories (including plot outlines for chapter mode) are saved as `.txt` files.
 *   **Standalone Use**: Both `idea_generator.py` and `story_generator.py` can be run independently.

+## Note
+* Result quality varies based on the specific LLM model and the prompt.

 ## Prerequisites

 *   **Python**: Version 3.7 or higher recommended.